Owing to the movie, Casablanca is popular with those visiting Morocco.

-Casablanca rates always high on the list of those that want to take on a Morocco private tour.
 In spite of its myth, Casablanca nowadays appears to be but a large congested city with not much in the way of interesting sites.
 But is that all there is to it ?
 Some disagree.
 And for good reason.
-Diana Wylie, professor of African history at Boston university had taken a tour with Sun Trails when her sister came to visit her from the US.
+Diana Wylie, proud resident of Casablanca and professor of African history at Boston university had taken a tour with Sun Trails when her sister came to visit her from the US.
 I met her after the tour concluded and stayed in touch.
 Then, when I visited Casablanca last June, she was extremely kind to show me some of the hidden architectural gems of the city, uncovering for me perhaps some things I would have never gotten to know otherwise.
 During the 'tour' it occured to me that she was so much in love with the city that when I thought about writing an article for our blog on Casablanca, there was no doubt in my mind as to whom the most indicated person for the task would be.
 She gladly accepted and, I would say, more than rose to the challenge.
 But perhaps it is best to let her do the talking.
 Here is her story of Dar Baida:

 Casablanca was both blessed and cursed when a spectacularly successful Hollywood film bearing the same name came out in 1942.
 Now everyone knows the city’s name, but few visitors to Morocco bother to know the city itself, especially if they are in search of “timeless” imperial capitals, resuming themselves to visiting the second largest mosque in the world.
 And yet, for almost a century it has been Morocco’s most important city: it is where modern Morocco was born.
 The real Casablanca – as opposed to the Hollywood studio where the movie was actually filmed and merits being seen, even on a global stage, as one of the birthplaces of modern architecture.
 It belongs to the same avant-garde family as the Brasilia of Oscar Niemeyer, the Marseille of Le Corbusier, or the Chicago of Louis Sullivan.